 ORS-Tools - Beginner-friendly Mobility Analysis with OpenStreetMap and openrouteservice in QGIS

-Room: Workshops
+Room: Online Workshops

-Friday, 11:30
+Friday, 16:30

 Duration: 60 minutes (plus Q&A)